pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ### OBSERVER
 http://reactivex.io/rxjs/manual/overview.html#observer

-An Observer is a consumer of values delivered by an Observable.
+An Observer is a consumer of values delivered by an Observable. (i.e : a listener)

 ### SUBSCRIPTION
 http://reactivex.io/rxjs/manual/overview.html#subscription